DSR-RHIT/me447-visualizing-data/cm/cm111-data-misc-carpentry.md

 values that are a “best guess” at what the values would have been.
 I have used the **mice** package for imputing missing data when necessary.

-Some articles on imputation, for future references:
+Some articles on imputation, for future reference:

   - [How to handle missing
     data](https://towardsdatascience.com/how-to-handle-missing-data-8646b18db0d4)